Northwestern Football Players Are Trying To Unionize

 In the opening shots of a major new assault on the NCAA's amateurism model, an "overwhelming majority" of Northwestern football players have filed to be recognized as members of a union.
 Their endgame, if successful, would be college football players officially being classified as employees.

-Outside The Lines has the first report of the filings, submitted yesterday to both the national and regional offices of the National Labor Relations Board.
+Outside The Lines, submitted yesterday to both the national and regional offices of the National Labor Relations Board.
 The pointman is Northwestern QB Kain Colter, and the movement is being shepherded by the advocacy group founded by former UCLA linebacker Ramogi Huma.
 Huma, who organized the "All Players United" silent protest in September, is also president of the College Athletes Players Association, the union that would represent the players if it receives formal recognition.

 For now, CAPA's stated goals don't involve obtaining pay for players.
 It merely seeks better medical protections, and fully-guaranteed scholarships that cover the full cost of attending college and wouldn't be taken away if an athlete can't continue playing due to injury.
 It also wants to establish a fund that would pay players to continue their educations after their NCAA eligibility expires.